Jeff Badet: Minnesota Vikings

-Badet declared for the 2018 NFL Draft but went undrafted and later signed as an undrafted free agent for the Minnesota Vikings.
+Badet declared for the 2018 NFL draft but went undrafted and later signed as an undrafted free agent for the Minnesota Vikings.
 He was placed in the team's concussion protocol after the first preseason game against the Jacksonville Jaguars, but returned for the team's next three preseason games.
 He appeared in all four of the team's preseason games, totalling 5 receptions for 34 yards.
 He was placed on the team's practice squad before the start of the season.
-In June of 2019 he participated in the 40 Yards of Gold contest to determine the fastest player in the NFL and he was supposed to earn $25,000, but only received a check for his participation and performance.
+In June 2019 he participated in the 40 Yards of Gold contest to determine the fastest player in the NFL and he was supposed to earn $25,000, but only received a check for his participation and performance.

 Badet re-signed with the Vikings and was given a $75,000 bonus to keep him away from the New York Jets, who were also pursuing him.
 He appeared in the team's four 2019 preseason games, seeing limited snaps, touching the ball just twice for 17 yards.
 Badet was hampered by a groin injury that forced him to miss several practices.
 He was cut by the Vikings before the start of the 2019 NFL season.

 Dallas Renegades

-Badet declared for the 2020 XFL Draft, impressing team scouts at the various combines and was selected as the fourth pick of the skills position phase by the Dallas Renegades.
+Badet declared for the 2020 XFL draft, impressing team scouts at the various combines and was selected as the fourth pick of the skills position phase by the Dallas Renegades.
 Renegades general manager and head coach Bob Stoops, who coached at Oklahoma before Badet's arrival in 2017, drafted him.
 Badet had a unique helmet that featured Allen Iverson, Michael Jackson, and SpongeBob SquarePants.
 In his second game against the Los Angeles Wildcats, Badet caught six passes for 53 yards.
 Badet finished the season with 16 receptions for 108 yards.
 He had his contract terminated when the league suspended operations on April 10, 2020.